Why choose Perrella Legal to represent you on your criminal charge?

 We truly specialise in what we know best – criminal law.
 We do not take on cases in any other area of law (eg. family law, personal injuries, commercial law, wills and probate etc.).
 We are in court every day and we are constantly working on criminal cases which keeps us up to date with the latest developments in the criminal law.

-- We run 20 to 30 trials each year
+- We run well over 20 defended trials each year

-- One of our lawyers is in court each day
+- One or more of our lawyers is in court each day

 We are expert at assessing large and complex briefs of evidence and can quickly identify weaknesses in the prosecution case and what lines of expert evidence we may need to pursue.